We are here to explore one of the more time efficient methods to achieving fat loss: interval training.

 - Review the three benefits of interval training.

 Ready to burn fat with a high intensity training program?
-Get 3 free workouts on Fitbod right now.
+Try Fitbod for free.

 Interval Training vs Lower Intensity Training: Why Knowing The Difference Matters